pmunts/muntsos/README.md

   I<sup>2</sup>C temperature sensor modules can also be placed away from the CPU board.

+- 26 September 2025 -- Upgraded the .Net Runtime to 9.0.9.
+Upgraded the
+  Raspberry Pi kernel to 6.12.48.
+Upgraded rpcbind to 1.2.8, iw to 6.17, mailutils to 3.20, and nano to 8.6.
+Imported latest (24 Sep 2025) boot files from Raspberry Pi OS.
+Fixed or suppressed compiler warnings in Ada example packages and programs.
+Symlink **`/run`** to **`/var/run`** for **`rpcbind`**.

 ## Quick Setup Instructions for the Impatient

 Instructions for installing the **MuntsOS** cross-toolchain development